 What’s that Rotten Egg Smell?

 While natural gas is odorless, processing plants add Mercaptan, a nasty-smelling additive that gives natural gas its well-known rotten egg smell.
 This safety measure helps people detect natural gas leaks and prevents potential incidents.
-Thanks to this innovation, safety-related incidents involving natural gas have gone down 29 percent since 1988, even though natural gas use has increased 20 percent in that timeframe.

 Detecting Natural Gas Leaks